What’s “Survive the Sound”?

 The fish in the annual “Survive the Sound” online game are based on data from real fish tagged by Northwest Fisheries Science Center scientist Megan Moore in the previous spring season.

-In 2006, there was little to no information available about the early marine ecology of the species, and scientists wondered whether this early marine life history stage may be limiting the ability of Puget Sound populations to recover.
-From this research, we now know that steelhead populations experience very low survival in Puget Sound waters, so more recent studies have focused on identifying the mechanisms driving this low survival.
+In 2006, there was little to no information available about the early marine ecology of the species.
+Scientists wondered whether this early marine life history stage may be limiting the ability of Puget Sound populations to recover.
+From this research, we now know that steelhead populations experience very low survival in Puget Sound waters.
+More recent studies have focused on identifying the mechanisms driving this low survival.

-Our data show that early marine survival in Puget Sound is low enough to limit recovery of these threatened populations, and that predation is the predominant cause of low survival.
+Our data show that early marine survival in Puget Sound is low enough to limit recovery of these threatened populations.
+Predation is the predominant cause of low survival.
 This information is extremely important to inform management actions that can counteract the drivers of high mortality and increase survival rates of steelhead in Puget Sound.
 If we can increase early marine survival, then theoretically more fish will successfully return to spawn and we can start to realize recovery for Puget Sound steelhead.

-In recent years, NWFSC scientists have been surprised to see higher estimations of survival compared to earlier years in the study.
-For example, Nisqually steelhead survival increased from a 5-10% survival probability in 2006-2014 to more like 40% in 2016 and 2017.
+In recent years, center scientists have been surprised to see higher estimations of survival compared to earlier years in the study.
+For example, Nisqually steelhead survival increased from a 5–10 percent survival probability in 2006–2014 to more like 40 percent in 2016 and 2017.
 The high survival rates may be related to warm Puget Sound water temperatures, which hypothetically lead to increased anchovy abundance.
 Availability of anchovy may then buffer predation on steelhead and allow for more successful migration out of the marine mammal gauntlet that is Puget Sound.

-Moore notes that another unexpected discovery during the course of the telemetry work in Hood Canal is the huge amount of mortality (30-50%!) incurred at the Hood Canal Bridge.
-The structure "floats" 15 feet under the surface of the water spanning 90% of the outlet of Hood Canal, and therefore blocks the migration of surface swimming fish like steelhead.
-The currents, water temperature, and salinity patterns altered by the concrete structure cause migration delays, making steelhead smolts more vulnerable to predation in that particular area of Puget Sound.
+Moore notes that another unexpected discovery during the course of the telemetry work in Hood Canal is the huge amount of mortality (30–50% percent) incurred at the Hood Canal Bridge.
+The structure "floats" 15 feet under the surface of the water spanning 90 percent of the outlet of Hood Canal.
+It blocks the migration of surface swimming fish like steelhead.
+The currents, water temperature, and salinity patterns altered by the concrete structure cause migration delays.
+This makes steelhead smolts more vulnerable to predation in that particular area of Puget Sound.

 Moore also hopes that “Survive the Sound” participants dive deeper to learn more about the obstacles experienced by the migrating steelhead in the game.